 - Release Date: November 3, 2017

 Not only does the long-awaited return of Call of Duty to its World War II origins seem like a welcome to fans, but it also serves as a memorial to the strong connections that can emerge across brothers in arms.
-This powerful narrative provides a few snippets of insight into the devastation that the Nazi rule of Europe inflicted upon its people, especially German citizens, as seen through the eyes of one American soldier and a few other Allied soldiers.
+This powerful narrative provides a few snippets of insight into the devastation that the Nazi rule of Europe inflicted upon its people, especially German citizens.

-The plot is significantly strengthened by the inclusion of a supporting cast of characters with well created personas.
-In addition, they provide you with direct assistance during fight depending on your requirements and how well you are doing.
-Robert Zussman, being your closest buddy, appropriately takes care of your health pack supplies, while Drew Stiles, being just as helpful as Robert Zussman, makes sure you have an adequate supply of grenades on hand.
+The plot is significantly strengthened by the inclusion of a supporting cast of characters with well-created personas.
+In addition, they provide you with direct assistance during fights depending on your requirements and how well you are doing.

 Call of Duty: WWII is a resounding victory in terms of its design and execution of powerful elements.
 The emotion of boarding the troop carrier as it neared the shore struck me with more melancholy than terror since I knew I would live ultimately despite the fact that many of my neighboring comrades in arms would not.